-In a bit of a panic a teacher asked me how to handle the request of her school director to produce a show with 60 kids.
+In a bit of a panic, a teacher asked me how to handle her school director’s request to produce an English show with 60 kids.
 The director wanted all the kids to be involved together in a big finale.

 The solution could be to do a flashmob.
-To make it relevant to English class, choose a song with easy lyrics and have all kids singing it along with their dance or flashmob actions.
-As for the choice of song, make it relevant to your student's age.
+To make it relevant to an English show, choose a song with easy lyrics and have all kids sing it along with their dance or flashmob actions.
+As for the choice of music, make it relevant to your student’s age.
 That said, anything by ABBA always goes down well and has the advantage of never being too vulgar.
 Waterloo and Mamma Mia are great choices.
-Mamma Mia is good because it goes on forever and the chorus repeats often.
+Mamma Mia is good because it goes on forever, and the chorus repeats often.
 Even your weakest students will be able to learn the chorus to that!

-Or how about Greased Lightning from Grease?
-Or check out West Side Story, wow, the dance scene in the gym would be really good.
-One advantage of using "vintage" music is that it's "classic" - it's survived the test of time, and it's pretty good stuff that appeals to pretty much everyone.
-Whereas the latest teen star might be loved by half your class and hated by the other half.
-Or worse, you might pick a band your students see as really uncool, unless you are 6-years-old that is.
+How about Greased Lightning from Grease?
+Or check out “I like to be in America” from West Side Story.
+One advantage of vintage music is that it’s “classic” – it’s survived the test of time, and it’s pretty good stuff that appeals to pretty much everyone.
+In contrast, the latest teen star might be loved by half your class and loathed by the other half.
+Or worse, you might pick a band your students see as really uncool unless you are 6-years-old.

-The easiest thing is to learn one routine and repeat it over and over until the end of the song.
-If poss include actions that demonstrate the meaning of the song.
-A group of ten students come on and perform the routine, and gradually are joined by all the rest until all 60 are performing.
-Those watching, pending joining in the routine, can be singing the words all the way through.
+The easiest thing is to learn one routine and repeat it until the end of the song.
+If possible, include actions that demonstrate the meaning of the song.
+First, have a group of ten students come on and perform the routine.
+Then, gradually, they are joined by all the rest until all 60 are performing—those watching sing the words all the way through until they join in.

-Start by rehearsing the moves in slow motion, without music.
+Start by rehearsing the moves in slow-motion, without music.
 Kids must be silent for this phase.
-You do the moves, describing them in English as you go.
-They copy.
-For example, arms out, arms up, twist, twist, right leg forward...etc.
-At least in this learning phase your students are getting some vocabulary practise with moves and body parts.
+You do the actions, describing them in English as you go.
+They copy—for example, arms out, arms up, twist, twist, right leg forward, etc. At least in this learning phase, your students are getting some vocabulary practise with moves and body parts.
 As you speed up, leave out some of the commands.
 Rehearse in short chunks.
 Do ten minutes at a time each lesson.
-That way your students won't get bored.
+That way, your students won’t get bored.

-You can't do a play, excuse me while I die of boredom just waiting for 60 students to take a turn at saying something!
+You can’t perform a play for an English show; excuse me while I die of boredom just waiting for 60 students to take a turn at saying something!
 On the other hand, you might be able to have groups of students performing skits in groups.
-Start and finish the show with a flashmob involving everyone.
+Then, start and finish the show with a flashmob involving everyone.

 2. Any students who have special talents, like dancing, gymnastics, juggling, whatever, could add their speciality to the show while the others carry on with the routine.

-Watch a few flashmob vids for ideas, but watch out, they are addictive.
-Have a few ideas of your own and then ask your class for ideas.
-If your students participate in the construction of your flashmob, they will be more motivated, it will be their creative project, not yours.
+Watch a few flashmob vids for inspiration, but watch out; they are addictive.
+Instead, have a few ideas of your own and then ask your class for ideas.
+If your students participate in constructing the flashmob, they will be more motivated, and it will be their creative project, not yours.